 The amphibious landings of D-Day were hours away when the first combat missions by the US Army started in France.
-The Normandy invasion began with a large-scale parachute drop that included 13,100 Soldiers of the 82nd and the 101st Airborne Divisions.
+The Normandy invasion, also called Operation Overlord or D-Day, began with a large-scale parachute drop that included 13,100 Soldiers of the 82nd and the 101st Airborne Divisions.
 During the night in the early hours of June 6th, 1944, the attack occurred and was the vanguard of the Allied operations in Normandy.

 What Was the Mission of the US 101st and 82nd Airborne Divisions on D-Day?